 Bottled Water

-Bottled water is a popular method due to convenience.
+Bottled water is a popular method due to its convenience.
 It doesn’t take much effort to buy bottled water in bulk.
-Although water doesn’t expire, the fact remains that the cheap plastics used in these products allow chemicals like BPA to penetrate over time even if you store them out of direct sunlight.
+Although water doesn’t expire, the fact remains that the cheap plastics used in these products allow chemicals like BPA to penetrate over time, even if you store them out of direct sunlight.
 Therefore, if choosing this option, make sure you’re either:

-- Changing out the water bottles on a regular basis
+- Changing out the water bottles regularly

 - Only using for short-term storage